“Who ordered this? We don’t have the budget for it!”

 - Empower the team with the right level of information: Providing each budget stakeholder with the right budget visibility at any given time is essential.
 The Project Manager should be able to see his/her budget at the time of the requisition, the Director of IT should see it at the time of approving the PO and/or reviewing the invoices, the supplier should be able to see their allocated amount at the time of entering their time in the system.
 This includes spend that is processed via a requisition, PO, non-PO invoice, expense report or PCard.
 In the end, budgets need to be aligned with real spend data!!

-Budget planning and execution is a critical business process that aligns an organization’s effort, money and resources against its key strategic objectives.
+Budget management, planning and execution is a critical business process that aligns an organization’s effort, money and resources against its key strategic objectives.
 Company-wide decisions are undertaken every day based on what was originally agreed to and prioritized in the budget.

 And yet today, many organizations (like ours used to be) still manage their entire planning and forecasting process manually in spreadsheets.
 They have not established a set of tools/internal processes to support the level of strategy and complexity associated with their direction and they rely on individuals who spend massive amounts of time consolidating and connecting the budget dots that shortly after are inaccurate.